Oakland church goes virtual temporarily, saying college student who attended in-person service later tested positive for COVID-19

-An Oakland Church that drew concern last month after holding large indoor gatherings decided to hold remote services last Sunday because someone who attended a recent in-person service later tested positive for COVID-19.
+An Oakland church that drew concern last month after holding large indoor gatherings decided to hold remote services last Sunday and this coming Sunday because a person who attended a recent in-person service later tested positive for COVID-19.

-Kingdom Life Church’s senior pastor, Jamie Dickson, notified congregants via video on the church’s Facebook page that they decided to livestream Sunday’s services because someone notified the church Oct.
+Kingdom Life Church’s senior pastor, Jamie Dickson, notified congregants via video on the church’s Facebook page that he decided to livestream last Sunday’s services because the church was notified Oct.
 22 that a female college student who attended services at the church Oct.
 18 tested positive for COVID-19 and was in quarantine.

-Dickson said in the video that the student was not actively involved in the church and does not attend small meetings there.
+Dickson said in a video posted Saturday night that the student was not actively involved in the church and does not attend small meetings there.

 “This is somebody who has very minimal contact with everybody in the church, who was visiting that Sunday,” he said, adding that he has no reason to believe that the case of COVID-19 has any connection to the church or has spread.
-“Right now,” Dickson continued in the video, posted this past weekend, “I can confidently say currently there are no cases of COVID-19 connected with Kingdom Life Church.”
+“Right now,” Dickson continued in Saturday’s video, “I can confidently say currently there are no cases of COVID-19 connected with Kingdom Life Church.”

 Later in the video, he identified the student who attended the church Oct.
 18 as a Colby College student.

-Contacted on Wednesday, a Colby College spokesman said he would look into the claim.
-Dickson did not immediately return a message Wednesday seeking comment.
+Dickson did not immediately return a message Wednesday seeking comment, but responded later to a Facebook message asking questions about whether the church will hold services this coming Sunday, whether the church has had any cases of COVID-19, how many people the balcony seats, as that is where the student sat, and whether congregants wear masks and sit 6 feet apart.

-Indoor gatherings were held at the church, located on High Street in Oakland, from Sept.
-25-27, and appeared to involve more people than state rules allowed.
-The events featured a Christian worship leader from California who had been traveling the country for events.
+“I think I’m just gonna point you back to what we’ve posted.
+I don’t have anymore or new to add,” Dickson’s Facebook message says.
+“No in person services this week or last.
+We are just making really cautious decisions to keep everyone safe.
+We want everyone to be wise and we are following all the CDC guidelines on our end to do that and preach caution and vigilance to our people in the fight against COVID.”

-In the immediate aftermath, Oakland’s town manager saying he feared the gatherings could become a “superspreader” of COVID-19.
+In the immediate aftermath of the Oakland church events at which Feucht sang and gave a lengthy sermon, Oakland Town Manager Gary Bowman said he feared the gatherings could become a “superspreader” of COVID-19.

 Dickson told a reporter that day that he was thankful there had been no sickness as a result of the gatherings and the church was doing everything it could to keep it that way.